-All units are 64 Pads MIDI controller and compatible with Windows, Mac OS and iOS devices.
+All devices are 64 Pad MIDI controllers compatible with Windows, macOS, and iOS devices.
 They all include Ableton Live Lite.

-The Launchpad Mini and Launchpad MKII are all USB bus-powered units which means they can be powered just from the USB connection.
-Note for iOS connectivity, the powering of the Launchpad MkII will require a powered USB hub.
+The Launchpad Mini and Launchpad MK2 are all USB bus-powered units, which means they can be powered just from the USB connection.
+Note for iOS connectivity, the Launchpad MkII requires a powered USB hub.

-For the connection, the Launchpad Mini uses the micro USB connector and Launchpad Mk2 uses a type B port.
-Both devices will include a cable to connect to USB Type A ports.
-For more information on ports, please see our article here
+For the connection, the Launchpad Mini uses the micro USB connector and the Launchpad MK2 uses a type B port.
+Both devices include a cable to connect to USB Type-A ports.
+For more information on ports, please see our article here.

-The main difference between the Launchpad Mini and Launchpad Pro is the RGB light system.
-The Launchpad MkII has the RGB light system that provides more information, such as the colours of Ableton clips shown on the hardware.
-The Launchpad Mini MK1 and 2 do not have the RGB light system and contain only 4 colours (Green, Yellow, Orange, Red).
+The main difference between the Launchpad Mini and Launchpad MK2 is the RGB light system.
+The Launchpad MK2 has an RGB light system that provides more information, such as the colours of Ableton clips, shown on the hardware.
+The Launchpad Mini MK1 and 2 do not have the RGB light system and contain only 4 colours (Green, Yellow, Orange, and Red).

-In conclusion, the operation between the two devices will be the same.
-Due to the smaller size of the Launchpad Mini MK1 and 2 are labelled with numbers and letters while the Launchpad MkII has full labelling to correspond with their functions in Ableton Live.
+The operation of the two Launchpads is the same.
+Due to the smaller size of the Launchpad, Mini MK1 and MK2 are labelled with numbers and letters, while the Launchpad MK2 has full labelling to correspond with their functions in Ableton Live.

 The Launchpad X features velocity-sensitive pads which respond to how hard they are pressed and after-touch allowing you to push the pad after pressing it for additional MIDI control.

-These Launchpads also let you choose functions on the pads, changing how the grid will work with Ableton.
-For example, the Mini can be set to have the bottom row of pads being Stop/Solo/Mute controls while the other pads still show the Session grid.
+These Launchpads also let you choose functions on the pads, changing how the grid works with Ableton.
+For example, the Mini can be set to have the bottom row of pads being Stop/Solo/Mute controls, while the other pads still show the Session grid.

-The Mini Mk3 and X work with Ampify apps on iPhone where the older ones do not.
+The Mini MK3 and X work with Ampify apps on the iPhone, whereas the older ones do not.